saikumarb12345/FORECLIME.COM/README.md

 - Get real-time weather information for the selected location.
 - View temperature, weather condition, humidity, and wind speed.
 - See a personalized greeting based on your selected location.
+- **Share Weather**: Share current weather information with friends and family via WhatsApp or other platforms.
+Just click the "Share" button to spread the weather update.

 ## How to Use